Pressure drop reduction and heat transfer deterioration in triangular and square pipe flows

 In comparison to circular pipe having the same hydraulic diameter, triangular pipe has greater heat transfer surface area and superior integration, and is therefore also used in applications such as the plate-fin type heat exchanger.

 Since all of the experimental data with the different solid fraction are summarized in the figure for each ratio, variations shown in the figure are largely due to the difference in solid fraction, not to the measurement error.
+The difference in solid fraction of pressure drop ratio and heat transfer ratio for Type A at heat flux of 20 kW/m2 is shown in the figures below for reference.

 For Types A, B, and C, the pressure drop reduction was a maximum of 16-19% in comparison with liquid nitrogen at flow velocities exceeding 1.3-1.8 m/s, regardless of heating.
 Heat transfer deterioration was seen at flow velocities exceeding 1.2-1.8 m/s for a maximum of 13-16% [22, 24].